Artist’s Exclusive: New Zealand travel blog

+We stayed in a batch on Orua beach, where the natural world and people seemed to exist in a balance which favoured the world.
+Along the beach, I saw mud flats and water running over sand taking soil in trails, reminiscent of river deltas observed from space.
+Lush vegetation was profuse right up to the shoreline where crabs scuttled noisily amid the rocks.
 We saw the multicoloured bare rock, weathered outcrops, and fallen trees on beaches which had been colonised by shellfish.
-The mussels which encrusted the bleached timber were so extensive and tightly packed together that they looked like a garment, fitted to the tree like a new bark.
-The texture was rough yet smooth, and this living blue-black crust was utterly captivating.
+The mussels which encrusted the bleached timber were so profuse and tightly packed together that it seemed like a garment, fitted to the tree like a new bark.
+The texture was both rough and yet smooth and this living blue-black crust was utterly captivating.

 Awhitu beach has black sand and white surf, both sparkling brilliantly in the bright clean sunlight.
-The contrast was powerful, dramatic, disorientating and dazzling.
+The contrast was powerful, dramatic, disorientating, and dazzling.

-Before you board the boat, we were asked to check our shoes and our bags for possible stowaways.
-This is a good illustration of how much New Zealanders care about preservation of their wildlife.
+Tiritiri Matangi Island is a nature reserve near Auckland, a marine and bird paradise.
+Instructions are clear about taking great care not to inadvertently take creatures or soil or seeds there which might affect the ecosystem.
+Before you board the boat, we were asked to check our shoes and our bags for possible stowaways, which is a good illustration of how much New Zealanders care about the preservation of their wildlife.
 They really appreciate what they have and ask you to respect their rich and precious natural wealth.

 Back home I discovered that one Maori symbol for a shell was a triangle, and it reminded me of the polygon remnants tumbling up and down the beach.
 I also discovered how iridescence is possible, and how the surface is formed in layers which build up in hexagonal platelets of aragonite and overlap.
 Nacre appears iridescent because the thickness of the aragonite platelets is close to the wavelength of visible light.
 As light bounces back to our eyes we see a spectrum of colours.

+Brickbay sculpture trail is also a vineyard with a lovely restaurant.
+The work was a cohesive selection of exciting New Zealand artists.
+Highlights for me included Virginia King’s floating sculpture, La Luna, a ring of orbs arranged in a perfect clearing of lily pads in a lake.
 Whilst we observed we enjoyed an audio work by Sam Hamilton called the Sex Choir, which was sung by a choir to reflect the mating calls of frogs.
-Chiara Corbelletto’s suspended sculptures amid the nikau forest was elusive and fascinating.
-Gregor Kregar’s bronze and Corten works, were fun and vibrant, and I loved the trail of bronze bells by Tiffany Singh.
+Chiara Corbelletto’s suspended sculptures amid the nikau forest were elusive and fascinating.
+Gregor Kregar’s bronze and Corten works were fun and vibrant, and I loved the trail of bronze bells by Tiffany Singh.
 Mary-Louise Browne’s stone steps with carved letters, Jeff Thompson’s corrugated iron boat and John Reynold’s signs were all brilliant too.

 Tokyo and Auckland could not be more different!
 My experiences have changed the way I think, made me appreciate culture and the natural world even more, and I am in the process of translating some of my responses into a series of panels to be shown when we are somewhat recovered from the current crisis situation.